Search Close

 Human Resources Strategy for Researchers (HRS4R)

-The award HR Excellence in Research is given to employers who have a stimulating work environment, good conditions for researchers, merit based and open recruitment processes – and continuously work to develop these areas.
+Halmstad University received the award HR Excellence in Research from the European Commission in 2020.
+The award is given to employers who have a stimulating work environment, good conditions for researchers, merit-based and open recruitment processes – and continuously work to develop these areas.
+At the moment Halmstad University is one of 19 higher education institutes in Sweden that has the award.

 The Charter & Code consists of 40 principles that determine roles, responsibilities and rights of researchers and employers.
 The principles are divided into four areas: